mizrael/EvenireDB/readme.md

 I took a personal interest in this amazing pattern and after a while using it, I also wanted to write a database system specifically suited for it.
 Honestly, I don't know how far this project will go, but I'm having a lot of fun so far and I am definitely learning a lot :)

+## How does it work?

 The basic idea behind Evenire is quite simple: events can be appended to stream and later on, retrieved by providing the stream ID.

+Every stream is kept in memory using a local cache, for fast retrieval.
+A background process takes care of serializing events to a file, one per stream.

 Reading can happen from the very beginning of a stream moving forward or from a specific point.
 This is the basic scenario, useful when you want to rehydrate the state of an [Aggregate](https://www.martinfowler.com/bliki/DDD_Aggregate.html).